 When we finally got our shipment and started to unpack we couldn’t believe what we chose to ship.
 So much of it just wasn’t worth the money to ship and could have easily been replaced.

-If you just can’t decide whether to bring something or not then you might want to consider doing what I did and let Craiglist or EBay decide for you.
+If you just can’t decide whether to bring something or not then you might want to consider doing what I did and let Craigslist or eBay decide for you.

 So why did I sell it if I loved it?

-Well, it was about 7 feet long and would have been impossible to move into our very small apartment.
+Well, it was about seven feet long, and would have been impossible to move into our very small, first apartment in Sydney.

 After our shipment arrived, we didn’t have space for our extra bedroom set as we had moved from a three-bedroom house in Seattle to a one-bedroom plus office (more like a walk-in closet) in Sydney.
 It was a hassle to get rid of it on the other end.

-It really is best just to get rid of as much as you can before you move and be done.
-Plus this will save on the overall cost of your shipment.
+It's best just to get rid of as much as you can before you move and be done.
+Plus, this will save on the overall cost of your shipment.

 If you’re moving from the States (or any country that uses 110V-120V), before you leave, go out and buy a Step Down Transformer 220v to 110v AC Converter.